Grass and weed killer poisoningWeedoff poisoning; Roundup poisoning

 Take the container with you to the hospital, if possible.

-Patients who continue to improve over the first 4 to 6 hours (after medical treatment) usually recover.
+People who continue to improve over the first 4 to 6 hours after receiving medical treatment usually fully recover.